 The Walden Writing Center offers course visits by faculty request.
 Faculty members can choose from two types of course visits, synchronous and asynchronous, based on course goals and their students’ learning styles.
 The goal of course visits is to introduce students to useful Writing Center services and to answer questions about those services as well as writing in general.

-In an asynchronous course visit, a Writing Center staff member will join the class for a week by posting to the discussion board, introducing Writing Center resources each day, and answering student questions.
-The faculty member will need to announce the staff member’s presence and encourage students to ask questions.
+In an asynchronous course visit, a Writing Center Instructor will join the class for a week by posting to the discussion board.
+In their posts, instructors will facilitate topic-driven writing discussions, provide corresponding Writing Center resources, and answer students’ writing questions each day.
+To ensure a successful visit, faculty will select writing topics they’d like the Writing Instructor to address, announce the instructor’s visit to students, and encourage students to participate in the week-long discussion.
 The benefit of this type of visit is that students can access the material at their convenience, and they will have the staff member’s input for a full week.

 Policies to keep in mind: